bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 See the page [Line Break][lb] for the configuration and the question of CommonMark-compliance.

 ## Special characters
-All available characters—more general _glyphs_—can be used in Markdown, either directly as _Unicode_ or as _HTML entities_ (like `&para;` for &para;).
+All available characters—more general _glyphs_—can be used in Markdown, either directly as Unicode or as HTML entities (like `&para;` for &para;).
 The markup characters need to be escaped by a preceding backslash `\` to get treated literally by the Markdown renderer.
-See [Special Characters]({{< relref "specialchar#html-entities" >}}) for this topic.
+See [Special Characters]({{< relref "specialchar#html-entities" >}}) for more information about this topic.

 {{< mnote up=14 >}}
 You can still get into trouble with glyphs, which are missing in the fonts of your website.
 But this is a general issue independent of Markdown rendering.
 {{< /mnote >}}

 ## File Encoding
 The Markdown syntax works with every encoding.
-But almost all modern websites stick to the de facto standard _UTF-8_ and Perplex does, too.
-Your Markdown files should be encoded in _UTF-8_ and if you never thought about it before, they probably already are.
-This also holds for other text resources you fetch data from.
+But almost all modern websites stick to the de facto standard **UTF-8** and Perplex does, too.
+Your Markdown files should be encoded in UTF-8 and if you never thought about it before, they probably already are.
+This also holds for other text resources you may fetch data from.

 {{< mnote up=17 >}}
-When you import strings from a JSON-file with _UTF-16_ encoding for example, the encoding outside the common ASCII set has a different meaning and leads to false and probably strange glyphs, when you use non-ASCII characters.
+When you import strings from a JSON-file with UTF-16 encoding for example, the encoding outside the common ASCII set has a different meaning and leads to false and probably strange glyphs, when you use non-ASCII characters.
 {{< /mnote >}}

 ## Markdown Editors
 Most programming editors and IDEs support Markdown out of the box or provide plugins.
 There’s no need to search for a new editor, if you are already satisfied with yours.

 Some special editors are designed exclusively for authoring Markdown.
 They usually offer a graphical user interface and other convenient features.
-But none of them is a perfect match for writing Markdown for Hugo and Perplex, because they don’t support all kinds of attributes and can’t handle Hugo shortcodes — as far as I know.
+But none of them is a perfect match for writing Markdown for Hugo and Perplex, because they don’t support all kinds of attributes and can’t handle Hugo shortcodes — as far as I know (a few of them are progressing fast).
 They are dealing gracefully with these elements most of the time, but occasionally they don't.

 Many of these editors offer a convenient separate preview window.
-With Hugo you have an even better option: When you run it as a server on your local computer, it will render your Markdown and deliver it to your browser instantly (see [Using Hugo](/doc/intro/workflow/local-server).
+With Hugo you have an even better option: When you run Hugo in its web-server mode on the local machine you are writing your Markdown on, it will render your files and deliver the result to your browser instantly (see [Using Hugo](/doc/intro/workflow/local-server).
 My personal solution is either an IDE or a programming editor in conjunction with Hugo’s server mode.

 ## Markdown Linter
 CommonMark is permissive to small variations in the markup rules.
 To ensure a certain set of rules for a team or a bigger project, we may use a linter.
 The node package [Markdownlint][mlint] for example is reliable and there are plugins for editors, which allow to use it directly while editing.

+{{< mnote up=14 >}}
-For this project the default settings are modified in the configuration file [`.markdownlint.yaml`][mlintconf] at the content root.
+For this project the default settings are modified in the configuration file [`.markdownlint.yaml`]({{< relref "markdownlint" >}}) at the content root.
 Some folders contain special configurations, which allow to use all the markup options of specific elements.
+{{< /mnote >}}

 [omd]: https://daringfireball.net/projects/markdown/ "Markdown project site by John Gruber"
 [cmark]: https://commonmark.org "CommonMark project site"